You may have to pay tax on your payments.

 You can choose to pay tax on your payment if you get a taxable Centrelink payment.

-We don’t automatically take tax from taxable payments.
-You can ask us to do this for you.
+We don’t automatically take tax from most of our taxable payments, but you can ask us to do this for you.
 We call this a tax deduction.

 If we deduct tax from your payment, you must lodge a tax return with the ATO.

-If we deduct tax from your payment, you’ll be able to see it on your payment summary.
+If you ask us to deduct tax from your payment, you’ll be able to see it on your payment summary.
 Your payment summary shows:

 - the total payment amounts you got from us for the financial year